Microsoft/azure-docs.pt-pt/articles/cosmos-db/sql-query-ltrim.md

 ## <a name="arguments"></a>Argumentos

 *str_expr*
-   É uma expressão de cordas.
+   É uma expressão de corda.

 ## <a name="return-types"></a>Tipos de retorno